miraland-labs/solarti-program-library/docs/src/stake-pool/overview.md

 ownership will be worth more than their initial deposit.

-Whenever they wish to exit the pool, the user may use the `withdraw-sol` instruction to receive SOL from the stake pool's reserve in exchange for stake pool tokens.
+Whenever they wish to exit the pool, the user may use the `withdraw-sol` instruction to receive MLN from the stake pool's reserve in exchange for stake pool tokens.
-Note that this operation will fail if there is not enough SOL in the stake pool's reserve, which is normal if the stake pool manager stakes all of the SOL in the pool.
+Note that this operation will fail if there is not enough MLN in the stake pool's reserve, which is normal if the stake pool manager stakes all of the MLN in the pool.

 Alternatively, they can use the `withdraw-stake` instruction to withdraw an activated stake account in exchange for their SPL pool tokens.
-The user will get back a SOL stake account immediately.
+The user will get back a MLN stake account immediately.
 The ability to withdraw stake is always possible, under all circumstances.

-Note: when withdrawing stake, if the user wants to withdraw the SOL in the stake account, they must first deactivate the stake account and wait until the next epoch boundary (maximum 2 days).
-Once the stake is inactive, they can freely withdraw the SOL.
+Note: when withdrawing stake, if the user wants to withdraw the MLN in the stake account, they must first deactivate the stake account and wait until the next epoch boundary (maximum 2 days).
+Once the stake is inactive, they can freely withdraw the MLN.

 The stake pool staker can add and remove validators, or rebalance the pool by decreasing the stake on a validator, waiting an epoch to move it into the stake pool's reserve account, then increasing the stake on another validator.

-The staker operation to add a new validator requires 1.00228288 SOL to create the stake account on a validator, so the stake pool reserve needs liquidity.
+The staker operation to add a new validator requires 1.00228288 MLN to create the stake account on a validator, so the stake pool reserve needs liquidity.

 ### Funding restrictions

-To give the manager more control over funds entering the pool, stake pools allow deposit and withdrawal restrictions on SOL and stakes through three different "funding authorities":
+To give the manager more control over funds entering the pool, stake pools allow deposit and withdrawal restrictions on MLN and stakes through three different "funding authorities":

-* SOL deposit
+* MLN deposit
 * Stake deposit
-* SOL withdrawal
+* MLN withdrawal

 If the field is set, that authority must sign the associated instruction.